yugabyte/yugabyte-db/docs/content/stable/api/ysql/datatypes/type_datetime/timezones/ways-to-spec-offset/name-res-rules/rule-4.md

 The names with the summer difference are _CET_, _EET_, _MET_, and _WET_.

 Try the following exhaustive demonstration of the priority rule.
 (Of course, the demonstration will work only in the summer!)
-The test design rests on the rule that was established for the case that the string that specifies the _UTC offset_ specifies the same value in both the _::timestamptz_ and the _at time zone_ syntax contexts  [here](../../../timezone-sensitive-operations/timestamptz-plain-timestamp-conversion/#goal-one-met) in the section _"The sensitivity of the conversion between timestamptz and plain timestamp to the UTC offset"_.
+The test design rests on the rule that was established for the case that the string that specifies the _UTC offset_ specifies the same value in both the _::timestamptz_ and the _at time zone_ syntax contexts  [here](../../../timezone-sensitive-operations/timestamptz-plain-timestamp-conversion/#goal-one-met) in the section _"Sensitivity of converting between timestamptz and plain timestamp to the UTC offset"_.

 But, here, there is a critical difference in how the rule is formulated.
 It's formulated here to cover the conventional _a priori_ assumption that's made at the application design stage when choosing between the two alternative ways to convert a plain _timestamp_ value to a _timestamptz_ value, thus: